RTcmix/rtcmix.github.io/tutorials/bus_config.md

 ## For instrument designers

-Please see "README.inst\_porting" for instructions on making your instruments compatible with this version of RTcmix.
+Please see "README.inst\_porting" in the source code for instructions on making your instruments compatible with this version of RTcmix.

 John Gibson